GodotMisogi/johnny/content/cv/index.md

 >
 > **Duration**: Jun.
 2026 -- Aug.
 2026

-**Scientific Computing for Oceanography:** Development of MOKA.jl, a Julia package for performing oceanographic simulations on unstructured grids with GPU acceleration.
+**Scientific Computing for Oceanography:** Development of UnstructuredOceans.jl, a Julia package for performing oceanographic simulations on unstructured grids with GPU acceleration.

 > **Graduate Research Assistant**, The Oden Institute for Computational Engineering and Sciences, The University of Texas at Austin, Austin, Texas, USA.
 >